wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 Kubernetes is called "container orchestration" software because it automates the deployment, scaling and management of containerized applications<a target="_blank" href="https://en.wikipedia.org/wiki/Kubernetes">*</a>.

-"Containerized" <a href="#micro-services">microservice apps</a> are <strong>dockerized</strong> into images pulled from <strong>DockerHub</strong> or private security-vetted images in Docker Enterprise, Quay, or an organization's own binary repository setup using Nexus or Artifactory.
+"Containerized" <a href="#micro-services">microservice apps</a> are <strong>dockerized</strong> into images pulled from <strong>DockerHub</strong> or private security-vetted images in Docker Enterprise, <a target="_blank" href="https://quay.io/">Quay.io</a>, or an organization's own binary repository setup using Nexus or Artifactory.
 Kubernetes also works with <strong>rkt</strong> (pronounced "rocket") containers.
 But this tutorial focuses on Docker.

-Kubernetes automates <strong>resilience</strong> into containers by abstacting the network and storage of a virtual <strong>containers</strong> in replaceable "pods":
+Each Kubernetes node has a different IP address.

 ![k8s-container-sets-479x364](https://user-images.githubusercontent.com/300046/33526550-6c98a980-d800-11e7-9862-ff202492e08b.jpg)
 <!-- From https://app.pluralsight.com/library/courses/getting-started-kubernetes/exercise-files -->

+Kubernetes automates resilience into containers by abstacting the network and storage of a virtual <strong>containers</strong> in replaceable "pods".
 Each pod can hold one or more Docker containers.

-Each node has a different IP address.

 Within a pod, each container has a different <strong>port number</strong>.
 But containers share the <strong>same IP address</strong>, hostname, Linux namespaces, cgroups, storage, and other resources.